Signal model and event reconstruction for the radio detection of inclined air showers: Detection of inclined air showers with radio antennas

+Those models are not applicable for inclined air showers, though, as both the interference between the emission mechanisms and the Cherenkov ring are known to change with the ambient atmospheric conditions in the emission region of the air shower and hence with the zenith angle.
+Furthermore, for inclined air showers, the radio emission is strongly ``projected'' onto the ground plane.
+This projection imprints geometrical early-late effects which disturbs the interference pattern between the both aforementioned mechanisms and becomes significant for zenith angles beyond \SI{60}{\degree} \cite{Huege:2018kvt}.

-Here, we present a model which describes the 2-dimensional lateral signal distributions -- ``radio-emission footprints'' -- from inclined air showers in the \SIrange{30}{80}{MHz} band at ground.
-We describe the radio-emission footprints in energy fluence $f$ [eV$\,$m$^{-2}$], i.e., the energy deposit per unit area \cite[Eq.
-1]{PierreAuger:2015hbf}\footnote{For simulations without noise the second term in \cite[Eq.
-1]{PierreAuger:2015hbf} is not necessary.}, by an individual modeling of a symmetric signal distribution and additional effects introducing asymmetries, resulting in significantly asymmetric signal patterns.
-The symmetric signal distribution is associated with the geomagnetic emission and can be described by a simple 1-dimensional lateral distribution function (LDF).
-Using a comprehensive set of CoREAS simulations we found that the shape of this LDF can be described with a single parameter, \dmax, the geometrical distance between shower impact position at the ground\footnote{The intersection between the primary particle trajectory and the observation (ground) plane.}, in the following also refereed to as ``shower core'', and the shower maximum. \dmax scales, in first order, with the shower zenith angle and, in second order, with the depth of the shower maximum \Xmax, of the given air shower.
-The additional effects causing ``asymmetries'' are associated with the interference of the geomagnetic emission and the sub-dominant charge-excess emission as well as with geometrical projection effects, so-called ``early-late'' effects.
-For both asymmetries, we find a description based only on \dmax and the position of an observer (i.e., the position of a radio pulse) in the shower plane.
-Hence, the entire emission footprint is described by two observables, the geomagnetic radiation energy \Egeo (spatial integral over the energy deposit of the geomagnetic emission at ground) regulating the total magnitude of the emission pattern and \dmax regulating the shape of the emission pattern.
-From this model, we derive a robust and efficient reconstruction algorithm with 4 free parameters (\Egeo, \dmax + 2 position coordinates).
-In addition to the aforementioned asymmetries, in this study we take into account the refractive displacement of the symmetry center of radio emission, which was recently found in simulations to shift the radio-emission footprint with respect to the Monte-Carlo (MC) shower axis\footnote{The shower axis is defined as the trajectory of the primary particle but pointing towards the air shower incoming direction.} \cite{Schluter:2020tdz}.
+Therefore, we present a model dedicated to the description of the radio-emission footprints from inclined air showers.
+The lateral distribution of the geomagnetic emission is individually described by a 1-dimensional lateral distribution function (LDF) after the emission has been corrected for the aforementioned early-late ``asymmetry''.
+With increasing zenith angle, the relative strength of the charge-excess emission decreases and the geomagnetic emission dominates the total signal.
+Hence, the interference between both emission mechanisms is treated as a further asymmetry to the geomagnetic emission.
+Using a comprehensive set of CoREAS simulations we found that the shape of the LDF for the geomagnetic emission as well as the asymmetries can be described with a single parameter, \dmax, the geometrical distance between shower impact position at the ground, in the following also refereed to as ``shower core'', and the shower maximum.
+The position of the shower maximum, and hence \dmax, scales in first order with the zenith angle and in second order with the depth of the shower maximum \Xmax.
+Lastly, the amplitude of the geomagnetic emission can be described by the geomagnetic radiation energy \Egeo, i.e., the spatial integral over the energy deposit of the geomagnetic emission at ground.
+Hence, the entire emission footprint is described by two observables: \Egeo and \dmax.